-DeFelsko’s PosiTector 200 coating thickness gage is ideal for non-destructively measuring the dry film thickness of coatings on concrete and masonry substrates.
+DeFelsko’s PosiTector 200 Ultrasonic Coating Thickness Gauge is ideal for non-destructively measuring the paint thickness of coatings on concrete and masonry substrates.
 This eliminates the need to repair the coating after inspection, saving time for both the inspector and the contractor.

 Masonry substrates include stone, brick, tile, cast concrete, pre-cast concrete, concrete block, asbestos-cement board, renderings and plasterboard.
-Masonry substrates are often porous with varying degrees of surface roughness.
-While useful in promoting adhesion, such porosity and roughness increases the difficulty in attaining repeatable thickness measurements.
+Masonry substrates are often porous with varying degrees of surface profile.
+While useful in promoting coating adhesion, such porosity and roughness increases the difficulty in attaining repeatable thickness measurements.

 The primary purpose for measuring coating thickness on concrete is to control coating costs while ensuring adequate protective coverage.
 Commercial contracts often require an independent inspection of the work upon completion.

-A non destructive test method eliminates the need to repair the coating after inspection, saving time for both the inspector and the contractor.
+A non-destructive test method eliminates the need to repair the paint and coating system after inspection, saving time for both the inspector and the contractor.

-Traditionally a destructive test method is used to determine coating thickness on masonry substrates such as concrete.
+Traditionally, a destructive test method was used to determine paint thickness on masonry substrates such as concrete.
 Coatings used on concrete range from hard to soft, smooth to textured, and cover a wide thickness range.
 The surface of concrete can be quite rough, which can create significant variations in thickness measurements.

-The ultrasonic PosiTector 200 C (standard or advanced) gage is ideal for measuring most coating on concrete applications.
-With a coating thickness measurement range of 50 to 3800 µm (2 to 150 mils), this gage is recommended for customers desiring a single non-destructive measurement solution for most applications.
+The PosiTector 200 C Ultrasonic Coating Thickness Gage (Standard or Advanced) is ideal for measuring most paint and coatings on concrete applications.
+With a paint thickness measurement range of 50 to 3,800 µm (2 to 150 mils), this thickness gage is recommended for customers desiring a single non-destructive measurement solution for most applications.
 The PosiTector 200 C requires little or no calibration adjustment for most applications.
 Figure 1 provides a cross-sectional view of a representative 125 to 375 µm (5 to 15 mil) coating on large aggregate concrete that is ideal for the PosiTector 200 C.

 Ultrasonic testing measurement works by sending an ultrasonic vibration into a coating using a probe (i.e. a transducer) with the assistance of a couplant applied to the surface.
 A 4 oz bottle of a common water-based glycol gel is included with every instrument.
 Alternatively, a drop of water can serve as couplant on smooth, horizontal surfaces.